Salahaddin50/islamic-marriage-app/ISLAMIC_MARRIAGE_SETUP.md

 # Islamic Marriage Database Setup Guide

-This guide will help you set up the complete Islamic marriage database system with Supabase for the Hume dating app.
+This guide will help you set up the complete Islamic marriage database system with Supabase for the Zawajplus dating app.

 ## 🗄️ Database Schema Overview